AliceWonderMiscreations/PluggableUnplugged/README.md

 of hashes to try a dictionary attack against the hashes in the database.

 The Argon2 algorithms do that.
-In fact in PHP 7.2 the Argon2i variant is now the default with the native PHP `password_*` functions, see [https://wiki.php.net/rfc/argon2_password_hash](https://wiki.php.net/rfc/argon2_password_hash)
+In fact in PHP 7.2 the Argon2i variant is now available with the native PHP `password_*` functions, see [https://wiki.php.net/rfc/argon2_password_hash](https://wiki.php.net/rfc/argon2_password_hash)

-This class *optionally* uses the Argon2id variant for WordPress password hashing.
+This plugin does not use that RFC but instead uses libsodium and uses the Argon2id variant rather than Argon2i variant for WordPress password hashing.

 Nutshell: The Argon2i variant is vulnerable to side-channel attacks and the Argon2d variant is vulnerable to time-memory trade off attacks.
 Argon2id is a